 ENGL2220.
 American Literature: Civil War to the Present (3) ENGL2320.
 British Literature: The Romantic Age to the Present (3) ENGL2410.
 Major Literature in the Western World (3) ENGL3320.
 Shakespeare (3) ENGL3410.
 Greek and Roman Classics (3) ENGL3520.
 Contemporary Drama (3) ENGL4270.
-Minority Voices in American Literature (3) Minor, Literature The minor in literature provides a literature program to students majoring in areas other than English.
+Minority Voices in American Literature (3) Minor, Literature Objective: The minor in literature provides a literature program to students majoring in areas other than English.
 Students will learn how to read and appreciate literature.
 They will receive an introduction to the historical breadth of one world area, and read more deeply in each of the following: American, British, and world literature.
 Administrator: Chair, Department of Language and Literature Requirements: 18 credits of which 12 shall be numbered above 2999.
 Students must take at least one class from each of the following areas: American Literature:

 ENGL2210.
 American Literature to the Civil War (3) ENGL2220.
 American Literature: Civil War to Present (3) ENGL3210.
+Major Authors in American Literature (3) ENGL3210W.
 Major Authors in American Literature (3) ENGL3250.
+The American Novel (3) ENGL3250W.
 The American Novel (3) ENGL4270.
+Minority Voices in American Literature (3) ENGL4270W.
 Minority Voices in American Literature (3) British Literature:

 ENGL2310.
 British Literature: Beowulf through the Age of Reason (3) ENGL2320.
 British Literature: The Romantic Age to the Present (3) ENGL3310.
-Major Authors in British Literature (3) ENGL3350.
+Major Authors in British Literature (3) ENGL3310W.
+Major Authors in British Literature (3) ENGL3320.
+Shakespeare (3) ENGL3320W.
+Shakespeare (3) ENGL3350.
+The British Novel (3) ENGL3350W.
 The British Novel (3) ENGL4340.
+Major Romantics and Victorians (3) ENGL4340W.
 Major Romantics and Victorians (3) ENGL4350.
+Major British Authors to the Reconstruction (3) ENGL4350W.
 Major British Authors to the Reconstruction (3) World Literature:

 ENGL2420.
 World Literature: The Ancient World to the Renaissance (3) ENGL2430.
 World Literature: The Enlightenment to the Modern Era (3) ENGL3410.
 Greek and Roman Classics (3) ENGL3420.
-Foreign Literature in Translation (3) Minor, Professional Writing The minor provides students an introduction to the opportunities in print journalism.
+Literature in Translation (3) ENGL3420W.
+Literature in Translation (3) Minor, Professional Writing Objective: The minor provides students an introduction to the opportunities in print journalism.
 Students will learn the principles of professional writing and will have the opportunity to develop writing skills in a variety of creative modes.
 English majors will not be able to count English courses taken for their major.
 Administrator: Chair, Department of Language and Literature Requirements: 21 credits of which 15 shall be numbered above 2999 ENGL3015C.
 Topics in Writing: Tech/Prof Writing (3) ENGL3020W.
 Principles of Writing (3) ENGL3040W.
 Creative Writing - Prose (3) ENGL3050.
 Creative Writing - Poetry (3) ENGL3960.
 Internship in Professional Writing (3) Two Courses selected from: